 East Cape to Opotiki

 We were awaken by some seriously hard rain.
-The major storm effecting the entire country (that happens a lot in NZ) had caught up to us.
-The East Cape was not the best place to be during this storm, so we headed west along treacherous roads with downed trees everywhere.
+The major storm effecting the entire country (that happens a lot in NZ) had caught up to us and the remote East Cape was not the best place to be during this storm, so we headed west along treacherous roads with downed trees everywhere.
 Even worse, the only potential place to refuel at Waihau Bay (made famous by the movie Boy) wasn’t working.
-We driving on fumes all the way to Opotiki in the Bay of Plenty.
-We made…just barely.
+We were driving on fumes all the way to Opotiki in the Bay of Plenty and made it, just barely